Large Language Models as Nondeterministic Causal Models: General Description of the Problem

 The Gumbel-based approach does not clearly fit either category, but instead is motivated primarily by practical concerns.
-I therefore re-interpret this approach as one that does not offer a general semantics or method for the generation of counterfactuals, but rather as one that fits within the simple semantics.
+We therefore re-interpret this approach as one that does not offer a general semantics or method for the generation of counterfactuals, but rather as one that fits within the simple semantics.
+In particular, we show that counterfactual stability can be incorporated into the simple semantics whilst avoiding deterministic causal models altogether.
 The result is a theoretical framework that allows for the development of methods that generate counterfactuals satisfying different properties.